ColinWalker98/nato/README.md

 Here we create all of our request paths and query the necessary data from the database to return it to the rendered html web page. <br/>

 ### terraform_modules
+Contains two folders `scripts` and `templates` alongside many Terraform files. <br/>
+`scripts` contains two bash scripts that are called from a Terraform local exec to update your local ssh config as well as update the Ansible hosts.ini file.  <br/>
+This minimises the manual actions required by the user. <br/>

+`templates` contains a .tpl file which is called and filled by Terraform to provision the Ansible host variables for each server that is set up. <br/>

+`alb.tf` resources relevant to the application. load balancer. <br/>
+`ansible.tf` prepares the server configuration in the Ansible directory and potentially fully automates the deployment depending on the users' choice of variables. <br/>
+`application.tf` application instance relevant resources (ec2, eip, sg). <br/>
+`database.tf` database instance relevant resources (ec2, eip, sg). <br/>
+`jumphost.tf` jumphost instance relevant resources (ec2, eip, dg). <br/>
+`common.tf` common resources (ami, selection of subnet, key pair). <br/>
+`network.tf` network resources (vpc, subnets, routes, gateway). <br/>
+`providers.tf` defines all required providers and their respective versions and configuration. <br/>
+`vars.tf` defines all required variables. <br/>